minogame/iclr2026-blog/_posts/2026-04-27-layered-ontology-model.md

 - Determined Architecture and Code: Specific number of layers, dimensions of attention heads, choice of activation functions, etc.

-- Initial State: Initial parameter values generated according to a specific distribution (e.g., random or orthogonal initialization).
+- Initial State: Initial parameter values generated according to a specific distribution (_e.g._, random or orthogonal initialization).

-- Optimization Configuration: Hyperparameter settings that make learning possible (e.g., optimizer type, learning rate strategy).
+- Optimization Configuration: Hyperparameter settings that make learning possible (_e.g._, optimizer type, learning rate strategy).

-- Crucially, $\mathcal{M}_I$ possesses the "capacity to learn" but has not yet started learning.
+Crucially, $\mathcal{M}_I$ possesses the "capacity to learn" but has not yet started learning.
 It is an empty container whose structure is determined by $\mathcal{M}_C$, but its interior does not yet contain any information from the empirical world (data).
-It is "the possibility before it becomes something."
+Meanwhile, small variations in architecture or minor differences in initialization can send the model down different optimization paths, leading to distinct Reachable Models with varying capabilities and biases.
+These early decisions and their non-obvious influences on the model’s development represent the first steps in a gradual departure from the original concept, significantly contributing to the well-known “black-box” problem.

 **Definition 2.4 $\mathcal{M}_R$ (Reachable Model)**

 The Reachable Model is the final product of $\mathcal{M}_I$ after being optimized by a specific dataset, in the state where parameters are solidified.
 It is the concrete entity formed by the collapse of $\mathcal{M}_I$ interacting with massive amounts of data.
 $\mathcal{M}_R$ is not just a static collection of parameters; it is the physical carrier of the Behavioral Manifold.
-It contains the complete spectrum of behavior the model can exhibit under all possible valid inputs.
+More broadly, it encompasses the full spectrum of potential behaviors and internal stochastic processes (_e.g._, sampling strategies) that the optimized model could exhibit across all possible valid inputs.
+That is:

 - Totality of Behavior: $\mathcal{M}_R$ contains all abilities acquired by the model, including Emergent Abilities unforeseen by designers, as well as potential hallucinations or harmful biases.
 - Black Box Nature: The training process transforms the transparent architecture ($\mathcal{M}_I$) into an opaque complex system ($\mathcal{M}_R$).
 Due to the non-convex optimization nature of deep learning, $\mathcal{M}_R$ often deviates from the logical predictions of $\mathcal{M}_C$, becoming a true "Black Box."